rsimon/mini-gazetteer/README.md

 * The [quattroshapes](https://github.com/foursquare/quattroshapes) GeoJSON gazetteer dump file is used as the 'master file'.
-* The [GeoNames alternateNames](http://download.geonames.org/export/dump/) table is used to enrich quattroshapes records with additional names (and language codes, where available).
+* The [GeoNames alternateNames](http://download.geonames.org/export/dump/) table is used to enrich quattroshapes records with additional names (and language codes, where provided).

 ## Output Format